-The 'return' is the amount earned after tax over the last twelve months.
-That means that for every $1 worth of shareholders' equity, the company generated $0.11 in profit.
+The 'return' refers to a company's earnings over the last year.
+That means that for every $1 worth of shareholders' equity, the company generated $0.05 in profit.

 Does Clearwater Paper Have A Good ROE?

-One simple way to determine if a company has a good return on equity is to compare it to the average for its industry.
+By comparing a company's ROE with its industry average, we can get a quick measure of how good it is.
 However, this method is only useful as a rough check, because companies do differ quite a bit within the same industry classification.
-You can see in the graphic below that Clearwater Paper has an ROE that is fairly close to the average for the Forestry industry (14%).
+You can see in the graphic below that Clearwater Paper has an ROE that is fairly close to the average for the Forestry industry (5.8%).

-It's worth noting the high use of debt by Clearwater Paper, leading to its debt to equity ratio of 1.54.
-With a fairly low ROE, and significant use of debt, it's hard to get excited about this business at the moment.
+It's worth noting the high use of debt by Clearwater Paper, leading to its debt to equity ratio of 1.72.
+The combination of a rather low ROE and significant use of debt is not particularly appealing.
 Debt increases risk and reduces options for the company in the future, so you generally want to see some good returns from using it.